AdvancedCustomFields/acf-field-type-template/README.md

 ### step 2.

-Edit the {{field_name}}-v4.php and {{field_name}}-v3.php files (now renamed with your field name) and include your custom code in the apropriate functions.
+Edit the {{field_name}}-v4.php and {{field_name}}-v3.php files (now renamed with your field name) and include your custom code in the appropriate functions.
 Please note that v3 and v4 field classes have slightly different functions.
 For more information, please read:
 * http://www.advancedcustomfields.com/resources/tutorials/creating-a-new-field-type/
 * http://www.advancedcustomfields.com/resources/tutorials/creating-a-new-field-type-v3/

 ### step 3.

-Edit this README.md file with the apropriate information and delete all content above and including the following line!
+Edit this README.md file with the appropriate information and delete all content above and including the following line!

 -----------------------